djbingham/docker-licensed/README.md

 For example:
 ```
-docker run --rm -v $(pwd):/srv djbingham/licensed list
+docker run --rm -v $(pwd):/srv/project djbingham/licensed list
 ```

 If running from anywhere other than your project root, swap `$(pwd)` for the absolute path to the project root.
+Always ensure that the project root is mounted to a subfolder of `/srv` so that the Gemfile at that location will be read to find the `licensed` bundle.

 ## Development
 Build and tag the container image for local use: